-For those seeking high school equivalency outside the traditional classroom, the Adult Education program offers GED® preparation classes in an online format.
+All GED classes are offered in a hybrid model.
+Students may attend in-person class 1 to 2 times per week and continue their learning online outside of the traditional classroom.
 After students complete the required orientation in a convenient classroom location near them, they are allowed access to instructional software programs and communicate with an adult education instructor by email and message board within the software.
 After completion of the GED, students are awarded one free college course at Bevill State Community College.